 ⏭️Read more: 10 Peruvian Drinks

-Tips to enjoy New Year in Cusco
+New Year Trips in Cusco

 Here is a list of straightforward tips to make your New Year experience the best and most unforgettable: